No products in the cart.

 Additionally, Gasteraloe’ Twilight Zone’ should be allowed to dry out entirely between waterings; soak it once every 1-2 weeks and make sure the soil drains properly.

 Lastly, Gasteraloes are susceptible to mealybugs and other pests; inspect your plant regularly and immediately remove any problems.
-With love and care, your Gasteraloe’ Twilight Zone’ will thrive for years to come!
+With love and care, your Gasteraloe’ Twilight Zone’ will thrive for years!

 More About Gasteraloe’ Twilight Zone’